MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 ![MR213_BuildSettings](images/mrlearning-base-ch2-1step4im.PNG)

 5. Next, you will adjust the settings for the display option to say “occlusion.”
-This makes the spatial mesh invisible, but still hides game objects behind the spatial mesh, also known as occlusion.
+This makes the spatial mapping mesh invisible, but still hides game objects behind the spatial mapping mesh, also known as occlusion.

 ![MR213_BuildSettings](images/mrlearning-base-ch2-1step5im.PNG)